 Davis Projects for Peace proposals are submitted by students, and will be implemented in upcoming summer to promote peace and address the root causes of conflict among parties.
 Applicants are encouraged to design projects that employ innovative techniques for engaging their target population, focusing on conflict resolution, reconciliation, building understanding and breaking down barriers, and maintaining peace.
 Through a competition on over 90 campuses, projects will be selected for funding at $10,000 each.

 Davis Projects for Peace is funded by Kathryn W. Davis, a lifelong internationalist and philanthropist.
 Mrs. Davis has committed $1 million to fund these numerous $10,000 projects for peace.
 She believes that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.

 Some of the most compelling projects to date have reflected one or more of the following characteristics:

 In general, projects should be building blocks for a sustainable peace.
 The overall program is intended to be worldwide in scope and impact, but specific projects may be undertaken anywhere, including in the U.S.

-Davis funding per project is limited to $10,000, projects with larger budgets are welcome as is co-funding from other sources (such as other philanthropists, a college or university, foundation, NGO/PVO or students’ own fundraising).
+Davis funding per project is limited to $10,000.
+However, projects with larger budgets are welcome, and we encourage seeking out co-funding from other sources (such as other philanthropists, a college or university, foundation, NGO/PVO or students’ own fundraising).